oemof/heat-pump-tutorial/workshop/model/intro.md

 # Table of contents

 In the first chapter we are building a linear model of the heat pump using oemof-solph first.
 The model will implement a temperature dependent COP, which is done using the Carnot COP and assuming a constant efficiency factor.
-The efficency factor is retrieved from a specification sheet of a real world system.
+The efficiency factor is retrieved from a specification sheet of a real world system.
 In the second step a simple four-component TESPy model of the heat pump is built.
 The model is set up in a way to match the specifications from the data sheet of the heat pump using component specific assumptions for the compressor and the heat exchangers.
 Then, a simulation for the